yutannihilation/DescriptionMiner/README.md

 ### Split Search Query

-Hardest part is to overcome this error by narrowing the search result:
+The hardest part is to overcome this error by narrowing the search result:

 ```r
 #>  Error in gh::gh("/search/code", q = query, page = page) :